LA’s Mayor Wants To Solve Homelessness. But At One Downtown Hotel The Future Is Uncertain

 “It’s really eerie now,” he said.
 “I'm too stressed out.”

-During a visit by LAist to the hotel last week, lights were on in the lobby and multiple guards stood inside the front door, as well as at a side entrance.
+During a visit by LAist last week, lights were on in the lobby and multiple guards stood inside the front door, as well as at a side entrance.

-Few people came and went from the hotel, except for a handful of residents, caseworkers and office workers who were using the hotel parking garage.
+Few people came and went from the hotel, just a handful of residents, caseworkers and office workers who were using the hotel parking garage.

 But Rodriguez and others said in recent weeks they have seen officials bring new people in even though LAHSA officials who oversee the hotel maintain it will close Jan.
 31 along with the end of Project Roomkey — a federally funded program that used hotels across the region to temporarily house people experiencing homelessness during the pandemic.